 Being a current legal requirement, the TCR process is subject of a dedicated RNE Working Group – the ‘TCR Working Group’.
 In December 2018 the RNE General Assembly approved the newly drafted TCR Guidelines developed by this group.
-A new TCR Tool supporting the international TCR process is also under development (rollout expected in December 2019).

 More information can be found under https://rne.eu/sales-timetabling/temporary-capacity-restrictions/